ngs-doo/json-benchmark/README.md

 ###Libraries

  * Newtonsoft.Json 6.0.6 - most popular Nuget package
- * Revenj.Json (1.1.3) (baked in serialization code) - DSL Platform bakes in serialization directly into the model.
+ * Revenj.Json (1.2.0) (baked in serialization code) - DSL Platform bakes in serialization directly into the C# classes.
 Revenj Json converters are used for serialization and deserialization
- * Protobuf.NET (Revenj 1.1.3) - default Revenj Protobuf serialization which uses modified Protobuf-net library (various bugfixes and changes - to support dynamic serialization)
+ * Protobuf.NET (Revenj 1.2.0) - default Revenj Protobuf serialization which uses modified Protobuf-net library (various bugfixes and changes - to support dynamic serialization, nullable struct collections,...)
  * Jackson 2.4.3 - most popular JVM Json serializer
- * DSL client Java (1.1.1) - DSL Platform baked in serialization into Java classes
+ * DSL client Java (1.2.0) - DSL Platform baked in serialization into Java classes.
+DSL client java converters are used for serialization and deserialization

 ###Startup times